 Racial discrimination can arise either on an individual level or to a group of employees.
-Racial discrimination can be based on an employee’s:
+Race discrimination can be based on an employee’s:

 - Skin color, complexion or pigmentation